risingwavelabs/rfcs/rfcs/0048-on-conflict-clause-in-create-table-statement.md

     [ PRIMARY KEY (col_name, ... ) ]
   ) ON CONFLICT conflict_action;

-  where conflict_target can be one of:
+  where conflict_action can be one of:
     DO NOTHING
     DO OVERWRITE
     DO UPDATE SET { column_name = expression |